linuxdeepin/deepin-manual/manual/deepin-repair/en_US/index.md

 ### Repair boot menu

-If you cannot find boot menu to enter system, you can go into Live system or another system (if multiple systems installed) and run **Boot Repair** to repair boot menu.
+If you cannot find boot menu to enter system, you can go into Live system and run **Boot Repair** to repair boot menu.

 1. Click **Boot Repair** on the interface.
 2. Click **Repair** to start, click **Show details** to view the repairing process.